Grade 11 frequently asked questions

 Inevitably, there are students who want or need to make changes to their courses in September.
 You can make changes, as long as the planned change works in your timetable and there is room available in the intended courses.

-We require that you make any changes by Thanksgiving of the first term.
+We require that you make any changes by Thanksgiving of the fall term.

 SHOULD I WORRY ABOUT GETTING ENOUGH CREDITS TO GRADUATE?